SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 #### Starting:
 `POST /{collection}/{id}/processes/{process_name}`

 The payload of such a request contains process-specific input information.
-A started process MAY create a resource at `/{collection}/{id}/processes/{process_name}/latest` to access and interact with the latest process instance.
+A started process MAY create a resource to access and interact with the process instance.
 In such case the response MUST be a 201 Created with a `Location` header pointing to the created resource together with the process state representation.

-The server operator MAY support direct access to process resources using server generated identifier.
-Such resource MAY be accessible using following URL: `/{collection}/{id}/processes/{process_name}/{process_id}`, where process_id is the process identifier.

-A started process MAY also expose a resource at `/{collection}/{id}/processes/{process_name}/latest` to access and interact with the latest process instance.
-In case server offers any access to process information of given process name, the access to the last instance using `/{collection}/{id}/processes/{process_name}/latest` URL is MANDATORY.

-In both cases the response to a POST request MUST be a 201 Created with with the process state representation and a `Location` header pointing to the created process resource.
+The created resource can be made accessible both using the `latest` mnemonic under a URL `/{collection}/{id}/processes/{process_name}/latest` or using a process id under a URL `/{collection}/{id}/processes/{process_name}/{process_id}`.

 When a process is created, executed and immediately completed by the server, a 201 Created response MAY still be provided together with the representation of the process result.

-Server MAY decide not to expose any resource for interaction with the created process, in such case a 202 Accepted MUST be provided.
+Server MAY decide not to expose any resource for interaction with the created process, in such case a 200 OK MUST be provided.

 Example:
 ```http